dboddie-canonical-work/disgorged-docs/snapcraft-parts-metadata.rst

 A list of snap names to install that are necessary to build ``<part-name>``.

-If a specific channel is required, the syntax is of the form ``<snap-name>/<channel>:ref:``.
-This entry supports additional syntax, for more information refer to `Advanced grammar <snapcraft-advanced-grammar>`
+If a specific channel is required, the syntax is of the form ``<snap-name>/<channel>``.
+This entry supports additional syntax, for more information refer to :ref:`Advanced grammar <snapcraft-advanced-grammar>`

 Example: ``build-snaps: [go/1.13/stable]``